pascallaliberte/sharpen.page/_posts/2020-07-03-communicating-your-product-when-hard-to-explain.md

 [writing-tone]: {% post_url 2020-02-07-ballsy-or-corporate-tone %}

 Explaining the product is now easy-peasy.
 No need to try to be **concise-yet-widely-understandable**.
-You now have what you need to be **obvious-to-those-with-the-strugle**.
+You now have what you need to be **obvious-to-those-with-the-struggle**.

 Stay Sharp!